Version2beta/kobol/README.rst

 Credits
 _______

-My daughter and I are writing this together.
-Miranda's Github is https://github.com/mirandahandley.
-We hope to be presenting Kobol within a couple of months.

 The name of this project is (of course) inspired by Battlestar Galactica, but the nod to Admiral Grace Hopper is also entirely intentional.